PLEASE REVIEW THIS NOTICE CAREFULLY

 You Can Correct Your PII

-You may ask us to correct the PII we maintain about you.
+You may ask us to correct, amend or delete the PII we maintain about you.
 Please ask us in writing.
 We will need your full name, mailing address, and policy number(s).
 Even if we have contradictory information, we will keep your request with your file for as long as you are our customer.
-If we agree to your request, we will make reasonable efforts to communicate the correction or amendment to other parties who may need this information.
+If we agree to your request, we will make reasonable efforts to communicate the correction, amendment or fact of deletion to other parties who may need this information.
 We do not have to agree to your request if we did not create the PII, if we do not store the information, or if your PII is already accurate and complete.
 Your request should be signed by you or your legal representative.
 If we deny your request, we will explain why in writing and let you know how to submit a complaint to us or regulatory agencies.

 You Can Request a List of Disclosures of Your PII